mimlowe/favorite-pokemon/README.md

 When the user selects a Pokémon, the PokeAPI is called to fetch all the data for that Pokémon.
 The`store` is then updated with the selected Pokémon's data.

+Once the data is fetched, the image is displayed.
+If the data is missing an image, a warning message is displayed instead.

 ---

 ### Menu Component